 Standard sizes work well as a business card, mainly as they fit perfectly into a wallet.
 But, you can opt for something different, particularly if you operate in sectors where being alternative or creative is key to making an impact.
-For example, if you work in a more relaxed, less formal industry, a fun option might be to choose a colourful mini business card.

 3. Choosing the artwork

 The design of your business card is your chance to express yourself and portray an image of your brand.